First Jewish–Roman War: Siege of Jerusalem

 Later in the winter of 69/70, Titus returned to Judaea with over 48,000 troops, establishing his base in Caesarea.
 His forces included legions V Macedonica, X Fretensis, XV Apollinaris, XII Fulminata, auxiliaries from Egypt and vassal kingdoms, and Arab allies reportedly driven by long-standing hostility toward the Jews.'
 In early Nisan (March/April) 70, Titus camped near Gibeah, north of Jerusalem, choosing to attack from the north, where the terrain lacked natural defenses.
 Jerusalem, then swollen with pilgrims attending the Passover festival and with refugees, faced mounting pressure as Roman forces approached.
 The warring factions only united as the Romans battered its walls.
 Titus narrowly escaped an ambush during reconnaissance, then established camps at Mount Scopus and the Mount of Olives, repelling a Jewish surprise attack during the latter's construction.

 On 14 Nisan, at the onset of Passover, the Jews halted their attacks to observe the holiday; the Romans exploited the lull to position their siege forces.
-That night, as the sanctuary’s inner gates were opened to worshippers, John's faction infiltrated the inner court, concealing their weapons, and overpowered the Zealots, who then accepted a truce.
+That night, as the sanctuary's inner gates were opened to worshippers, John's faction infiltrated the inner court, concealing their weapons, and overpowered the Zealots, who then accepted a truce.
 After fifteen days, the Romans breached the Third Wall and captured the northern suburbs.
 The Second Wall was breached soon after; though initially unable to hold the area, the Romans later secured it, destroyed northern Jerusalem, and paraded their forces for psychological effect.
 A famine ravaged the city, (Note: Josephus mentions children with swollen bellies and mentions deserters who appear to have suffered from dropsy.
 In Lamentations Rabbah, Eleazar bar Zadok recounts how, despite living many years after the destruction, his father's body never fully recovered.
 The same work also mentions a woman whose hair fell out due to malnutrition.) with Josephus describing mass suffering and even cannibalism.
 Attempted escapees were executed by both rebels and Romans, as Arab and Syrian auxiliaries disemboweled refugees while searching for hidden valuables.
-By Sivan (May/June), the Romans completed a circumvallation wall to cut off supplies and escape routes.
+By Sivan (May/June), the Romans had completed a circumvallation wall, which effectively cut off supplies and escape routes.
 The defenders destroyed the siege engines targeting the Antonia Fortress by tunneling beneath them and setting them ablaze, but the fortress eventually fell, leading the Romans to turn their assault toward the Temple.
 The defenders burned the porticoes linking the sanctuary to the fortress to block Roman access and took refuge in the courtyards.
 On the eighth day of Av (July/August), the sanctuary's outer court was breached.